-The University's Academic Probation policy is located at: https://catalogs.sandiego.edu/graduate/academic-regs/
+The University's Academic Probation policy is located at: http://catalogs.sandiego.edu/graduate/academics-admission/regulations/

 To be in good academic standing and to be eligible to graduate, graduate students in the School of Leadership and Education Sciences must maintain a 3.0 semester and cumulative grade point average (GPA) in their programs.
 A student who has completed at least six (6) units of course work and whose cumulative USD GPA for graduate program courses falls below a 3.0 will be placed on academic probation.
 At the end of each semester the Registrar notifies the School of Leadership and Education Sciences Dean's Office of students eligible for probation.
-The

-Associate Dean will send a letter to the student indicating probationary status and copies to the appropriate Department Chair or Program Director, and adviser.
+The Associate Dean will send a letter to the student indicating probationary status and copies to the appropriate Department Chair or Program Director, and adviser.
 The student should meet with her or his faculty adviser to develop a plan for academic success.
 A review will take place at the end of the next term in which the probationary student has registered for six (6) units.
 If students have not raised the cumulative USD GPA for graduate program courses to at least 3.0 at the end of the subsequent academic term they will be disqualified from the program.
 Students who wish to appeal their disqualification must do so in writing to the Associate Dean within ten calendar days of receiving such notice.
-For students who are placed on continued probation, the department will be requested to submit an Academic Improvement Plan for the student.